Rainwright/Weather-Analytics/README.md

 * [x] Analysis 2.3 - Does wind gust increments with wind speed (Relationship between wind gust and wind speed)?

-* [ ] Analysis 2.4 - When is the most dangerous time to take flight based on wind speed and wind direction
+* [x] Analysis 2.4 - When is the most dangerous time to take flight based on wind speed and wind direction

-* [ ] Analysis 2.5 - How to predict rain using wind direction

-* [ ] Analysis 2.6 - How to predict rain using wind pressure

 Precipitation